Connor56/cdk-python-stack/README.md

-# Welcome to the Simplest Python Lambda Stack!
+# The Simplest Python Lambda Stack!

 This is a basic project for CDK development with Python.
 It includes a single Python Lambda function, in a basic stack.